 It’s quite clear that APIs are getting the attention they deserve and that smart business people recognize that their companies and organizations had either take advantage of what APIs have to offer, or await the fate of rapid obsolescence.
 In 2014, we are going to see a huge leap forward in how APIs are put to use to drive innovation and help organizations be more efficient and profitable.
 In some cases this will happen on top of existing technologies and business practices.
 But the fun will happen because of the innovation that will come out of all that API development.
 One could say that the streets have been paved, and now it’s time to start putting people on the road.
 We see these as the key trends for the coming year:

-The continued app explosion: Use of Web sites as a vehicle for content, commerce and data may not decrease anytime soon, but there is a massive rise in the use of apps to acquire information and perform transactions.
+Use of websites as a vehicle for content, commerce and data may not decrease anytime soon, but there is a massive rise in the use of apps to acquire information and perform transactions.
 Our customers are creating unique applications made up of vast networks of functionality from partners and other stakeholders.
 The thing that enables this interconnectivity among apps is APIs.
 We are going to see a much heavier emphasis on apps because of the competitive advantage they offer: data can be customized and optimized, depending on the user need.
 And APIs will be driving this.

-Software-defined datacenters will rely on APIs: Big data, cloud, virtualization; the buzzwords are, in fact, very real, but they also can only exist if there’s organization to how they’re accessed, used and managed.
-So in order to enable organizations to make use of the massive amounts of data available to them, they rely on software-driven controllers that manage the hardware that stores, integrates and transports all this data and makes it available.
+Big data, cloud, virtualization; the buzzwords are, in fact, very real, but they also can only exist if there’s organization to how they’re accessed, used, and managed.
+So in order to enable organizations to make use of the massive amounts of data available to them, they rely on software-driven datacenters that manage the hardware that stores, integrates and transports all this data and makes it available.
 That alone is impressive.
 But where things will get interesting in 2014 is with smart organizations adopting an API-based platform for their datacenters so they can realize cost and resource efficiencies from their cloud initiatives, and gain greater control of their infrastructure resources.
 They will recognize a higher degree of security optimization and a more measured approach to risk management.

-Evolution of REST (and beyond): We have long been proponents of REST as a protocol for facilitating connections among data and services, but we’re also aware of its limitations.
+We have long been proponents of REST as a protocol for facilitating connections among data and services, but we’re also aware of its limitations.
 We expect to see the emergence of new standards like WADL, Swagger, RAML and others, all due to their flexibility and that these will fill in holes left by REST and the deficiencies it has with defining service descriptions.
 We also will see REST being replaced by MQTT for specific use case in Mobile and IoT and with Web sockets for real time applications.
-In all these cases you will need to apply the SOA governance principles as you do today for SOA and APIs.
+In all these cases, you will need to apply the governance principles as you do today for SOA and APIs.